How Do You Prepare HVAC Equipment for a Storm

 The well-being of you and your family is priority, but if time will let you, turn off your heating and cooling system and cover the outdoor unit with a tarp.
 Make sure you remove the tarp and any debris before you turn your unit back on at the end of a storm.

-If your air conditioner has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Roland J. Down Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your heating and cooling equipment in working order all year long.
+If your air conditioner has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Roland J. Down Service Experts and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.